 CHAMPIONSHIP: Open to any crew (including composites)

-Senior crews must enter Championship if they contain any crew members who have competed (in either rowing or sculling) within the last THREE years at any of the following events:
+SENIOR crews must enter Championship if they contain any crew members (excluding the cox) who have competed (in either rowing or sculling) within the last THREE years at any of the following events:

 - The Olympic regatta.